axnion/rssreader/README.md

 # RSSReader
 ## About
 RSSReader is an open source Java application to aggregate RSS feeds.
-You can compose your own lists and select which feeds should be included in each list.
-So feeds can be added globaly to the application and can then be added to each list we want the feed to be included in.
-Each list can then be sorted by date and by title, both ascending and descending.
-The configuration can then be saved as a .json file to the file system.
+You can compose your own lists and add feeds to these lists by providing a link to the RSS XML file.
+Each list can  be sorted by date and by title, both ascending and descending.
+All user created data can be saved to SQLite databases.

 ## Platforms
 Since the application is writen in Java it is platform agnostic, so it can be used on any platform by using the jar version of the application.
 But there are installers for both Windows and Linux.